ThisMSH/YouQuiz/README.md

     {
         "id": 3, // Required only when updating a subject "title": "Mathematics",
-        "parent": 1 // can be null
+        "parent": 1 // Can be null
     }
     ```